Are you eligible for a Blue Badge

 We will let you know if you need to have an assessment. and you will be informed of the outcome within 7 working days of your assessment.

-Currently the blue badge team are unable to assess paper applications so please apply online.
+Currently the blue badge team are limited in the assessment of paper applications due to the limited access to the office so please apply online.
 If you are receiving treatment from a hospice and have considerable difficulty walking, the hospice should use their official stamp on your application or they can email us to confirm you are a patient.
 If you have a DS1500 form, please provide a copy of this to the Blue Badge Team, in your online application or by email and explain how your mobility is affected.

 Please contact your hospice for more information.